mnatanbrito/spotity/README.md

 This project is just an attempt to build a Spotify clone 😋

-The purpose of this is to experiment new things and possibly showcase my skills to recruiters.
+The purpose of this is to experiment new things and have fun.

 **I'm more concerned with mimiquing the user interface than the real features of the app.**